FAQ’s

 Do you work online or on the phone?

-Why do you offer walk and talk sessions?
+Why do you offer walk and talk sessions for individual counselling?

 What reasonable adjustments can you make?